lixiujunj2ee/chrome-pwa-desktop-manage/README.md

-flatpak install --user PWA_Desktop_Manage_v1.flatpak
+firefox into install gnome extends ActivateWindowByTitle first

 use for chrome pwa desktop shortcut and app open it only one window

-chrome rpm stable version
+chrome rpm stable version -> /opt/google/chrome/google-chrome  if use other version  use ln -s link it

 gui easy to use!

-com.github.chrome.PWADesktopManage.desktop -> /usr/share/applications/

-com.github.chrome.PWADesktopManage.png  -> ~/.local/share/icons/hicolor/128x128/